udacity/nd013-c1-vision-starter/README.md

 ### Data

-The data you will use for training, validation and testing is organized as follow:
+The data you will use for training, validation and testing is present in:
 ```
-/data/waymo/
-    - /training_and_validation/ - contains 97 files to train and validate your models
-    - /testing/ - contains 3 files to test your model and create inference videos
+/home/workspace/data/waymo/ - symbolically linked to /data/waymo/ (which is a READ ONLY external disk drive)
+/home/workspace/data/train/ - empty to start
+/home/workspace/data/val/ - empty to start
+/home/workspace/data/test/ - empty to start
 ```
-The `training_and_validation` folder contains file that have been downsampled: we have selected one every 10 frames from 10 fps videos.
-The `testing` folder contains frames from the 10 fps video without downsampling.
+You will split this data into `train`, `val`, and `test` sets by executing the `create_splits.py` file.

 ### Experiments